Evidence Level

 What is the recommended dosage of Calcium?

-Does Calcium interact with medications?
+Does Calcium interact with any medications?